COSIMA/cosima-recipes/paper/paper.md

 Here, by "recipes" we mean self-contained notebooks showing how to perform concrete diagnostics and analyses on ocean and sea-ice datasets.
-First come the "Easy Recipes" that provide a good starting point after the tutorials; then the "Advanced Recipes" that are more elaborate and demonstrate advanced analysis techniques, and lastly the "Regional Specialties" contains recipes for regional model configurations [@barnes2024regionalmom6].
+First come the "Easy Recipes" that provide a good starting point after the tutorials; then the "Advanced Recipes" that are more elaborate and demonstrate advanced analysis techniques.
+Lastly, the "Regional Specialties" contains recipes for regional model configurations [@barnes2024regionalmom6].
 This gastronomy framing is shared by other computational workflow collections, such as [Project Pythia Cookbooks](https://cookbooks.projectpythia.org) for the general geoscience community and the [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html) for working with life science data.

-Pedagogy and instructional structure are central to the project.
+Pedagogy is central to the project.
 "Cooking Tutorials" introduces generic skills such as loading model output, working with labelled arrays, plotting, and interacting with shared data catalogues.
+These tutorials lead into domain-focused recipes giving learners an incremental path from first contact with the data ecosystem to adaptation of full workflows for their own science questions.
 The recipes provide the starting point for more elaborate analyses.
-These tutorials lead into domain-focused recipes giving learners an incremental path from first contact with the data ecosystem to adaptation of full workflows for their own science questions.
+The categories of "easy" and "advanced" recipes provide a lightweight pedagogical cue about expected complexity and scope

 Within this structure, the tutorials leverage and demonstrate open source tools for scientific analysis of large data.
 This includes examples of loading model output